An Overview of Deep Learning applied to Natural Language Processing

-Automatic text condensing and summarisation processes reduce the size of a text to a more succinct version.
-They preserve key information and rule out some phrases or words that either have no meaning, or do not carry information critical to understanding the text.
+Automatic text condensing and summarization processes reduce the size of a text to a more succinct version.
+They preserve key information and rule out some phrases or words that either have no meaning or do not carry information critical to understanding the text.
 This application of natural language processing comes in handy when creating news digests or news bulletins and generating headlines.

 Syntactic analysis is used to draw exact meaning from text.
 It checks whether a text conveys its meaning by comparing it to the grammatical rules.
 As an example of this, consider the sentence: swim go pool in Jack.
 This sentence is grammatically incorrect and it simply doesn’t make sense, despite containing all of the components required to generate a grammatically correct sentence.
 Syntactic analysis is used to show us whether the given sentence conveys its logical meaning and whether it’s grammatically correct.

 Natural language processing has many practical applications in the real world, but empowering machines to make sense of natural language and to be able to generate novel text is an incredibly difficult task.
 Most human languages obey a set of rules, but likewise, most human languages also have irregularities and exceptions to these rules.
 In addition to this, there can be meaning in what is not said, an additional context that can change the meaning of the text, and intentional ambiguity.

 All of this makes it very difficult and labor-intensive for humans to directly teach machines to understand natural language.
 Instead, deep learning empowers machines with the ability to derive rules and meaning from text by itself, with the help of extremely large datasets and powerful processors.
 This leads to many practical applications for deep learning and NLP, including chatbots, translation services, and text generation.